Doctoral students should review the doctoral program policies and procedures prior to the start of each academic year.

 Students interested in the Bachelor’s in Criminology and Criminal Justice can request information from the Undergraduate Admissions Office.

-Undergraduates in the School of Criminology and Criminal Justice can apply for has several “in house” scholarships, many of which were established by families to honor their criminal justice students and alumni.
+Undergraduates in the School of Criminology and Criminal Justice can apply for our SCCJ “in house” scholarships, many of which were established by families to honor their criminal justice students and alumni.
 SCCJ emails all students annually when the online applications become open to applicants.